-Co-requisite: DVEN 0091; or ACT English 17+; or COMPASS 39+ English.
+Co-requisite: ENGL 0098; or ACT English 17+; or COMPASS English 39+; or Accuplacer Sentence Skills 60+.
 (Microsoft 1 or Apple) This course is designed to be a hands-on study of operating systems which prepares students for an industry-based certification such as the MCP examination.
 The course includes the installation and administration of a network operating system as well as troubleshooting and optimizing techniques.